 • be available full-time to pursue the PhD without interruption, and be physically and mentally able to take part in the entire programme;

-Candidates first apply for admission directly to the Dutch institution of their choice.
+Candidates must first apply for admission directly to the Dutch institution of their choice.
 Admission requests must always be directed to the Dutch institution.
-Senior academic staff or a specific PhD committee decides if an candidate will be accepted.
-Usually, the admission decision is based on the research proposal submitted by the candidate.
+The academic admission process for a PhD study is an individual track.
+Ask the Dutch institution what the requirements and deadlines are.

-If you have obtained academic admission and prepared all the necessary documentation you can submit your NFP fellowship application using Scholarships Online (SOL), Nuffic’s online application tool which will be found at the official website starting 1 November 2011.
-The fellowship applications for PhD research projects is 5 February or 1 October 2013 depending on the Dutch institution.
+If you have obtained academic admission and prepared all the necessary documentation you can submit your NFP fellowship application using Scholarships Online (SOL) starting 1 August 2014.
+There is one fellowship application deadline per year for PhD.
+For 2014/2015, the deadline is 7 October 2014.